 7. The Aztecs were master accountants

+One of the most interesting facts about the Aztecs were their recordkeeping skills.
 If there’s one thing many ancient cultures in Latin America had in common was their distinctive lack of written accounts.
 But not the Aztecs.
 They kept immaculate records and had a complex system of writings.
 Much like Egyptian hieroglyphs, their alphabet was a series of pictures, written by scholars and priests and inscribed in deer skin or tree bark.

 8. Having multiple wives was a status symbol

 The more the merrier, right?
 Well, if you were Aztec you would certainly think so!
-Aztecs practiced polygamy, and although strict rules were applied – only the first marriage would be publically celebrated, for example – polygamy improved a family’s status due to sheer increase in workforce and, consequentially, income.
+Aztecs practiced polygamy, and although strict rules were applied – only the first marriage would be publicly celebrated, for example – polygamy improved a family’s status due to sheer increase in workforce and, consequentially, income.

 9. Mexico City is built upon the Aztec capital